2012 Annual Science Report

 In collaboration with colleagues of the NAI MIT (Roger Summons et al.) and Wisconsin (John Valley, Ken Williford, et al.) teams, Eigenbrode is working to understand the spatial and molecular variations in stable carbon isotopes of sedimentary organic matter in the 2.7 to 2.5 Ga sedimentary record of Neoarchean Hamersley Province.
 This work was stimulated by the Rasmussen et al. Science paper and notable lack of analytical standardization, sample set integrity, and no consideration for alternative (biogeochemical) interpretations.
 The goal for this project is to assess how microbial inputs having a very broad isotopic range are preserved in the Archean record and if other non-biological components are recognizable.
 Most of our early work was steered towards developing a set of standards appropriate for Archean kerogens necessary for verifying results from the CAMECA 1280 Ion Microprobe.
 Preliminary results from three kerogen samples indicate a complex history of isotopic fractionation and organic partitioning.
 These results will be presented at AGU by Ken Williford et al.

-Amino acid composition of glacial ice (substudy of the SLIce project that leverages support from NAI GCA)
+Fatty acid composition of glacial ice (substudy of the SLIce project that leverages support from NAI GCA)

-PROJECT INVESTIGATORS:Jennifer Eigenbrode
+PROJECT MEMBERS:Jennifer Eigenbrode

 RELATED OBJECTIVES:Objective 2.1